News / May 22, 2026

 AI-generated editorial graphic.
 It summarizes the public Pantex image pages in Release 02; it is not an official government image.

-The public PDF contains two pages.
-The first is labeled page 5 of 6 and shows an image from a ground surveillance radar tower.
-The second is labeled page 6 of 6 and refers to Sandia National Labs enhanced images of the object.
+The first released page, page 5 of 6, shows a frame from a ground surveillance radar tower with a small object circled in red.
+The second, page 6 of 6, refers to Sandia enhanced images of the same object.
+The earlier pages of the report have not been released.

 What the public pages show

-The first released page carries Pantex incident-report labeling and shows a mostly blank surveillance image with a tiny object marked by a red circle.
+The first released page carries Pantex incident-report labeling and a mostly blank surveillance frame with a small object marked by a red circle.
 A large block of the page is withheld under a UCNI marking and a b(3) notation.

-The page title identifies the image as coming from a ground surveillance radar tower.
-The visible page number says page 5 of 6.
+Its title identifies the source as a ground surveillance radar tower.
+The visible page number reads page 5 of 6.

-The second released page is also from the same incident-report sequence.
-Its visible label refers to Sandia National Labs enhanced images of the object.
-The visible page number says page 6 of 6.
+The second released page sits in the same incident-report sequence.
+Its visible label points to Sandia National Labs enhanced images of the object.
+The visible page number reads page 6 of 6.

-The visible public identifier is DOE-UAP-D001.
-I did not find a separate incident number in the two released pages; the public fragment shows the document label and page sequence, not the front matter of the incident report.
+The public identifier on the fragment is DOE-UAP-D001.
+I did not find a separate incident number in the two released pages; the fragment shows the document label and page sequence, not the front matter of the incident report.

-So the public file gives a chain, but only the tail end of it: original surveillance image, then enhanced images.
+What the public file shows, then, is a chain, original surveillance image followed by Sandia enhanced images, but only the tail end of it.

 Why Pantex makes this sensitive

-The public pages do not say what the object was, how it moved, how far away it was, how long it was observed, or whether the incident was resolved.
-They show that an object image existed inside an incident-report chain involving Pantex and Sandia enhancement work.
+The released pages do not say what the object was, how it moved, how far away it was, how long it was observed, or whether the incident was resolved.
+They show that an object image existed inside an incident-report chain that involved both Pantex and Sandia enhancement work.

-DOE-UAP-D001 is not a full case file.
-It is a document fragment with useful labels.
+DOE-UAP-D001 is a fragment, not a case file.
+The public record is narrow:

 • the file is identified as DOE-UAP-D001;